rlrightleft/learn-SQL-MySQL/sqlzoo/3_SELECT_from_Nobel.md

 ```

 **My Notes:**
-Sort first by descending year, then alphabetically by winner.
+Sort first by descending year (`ORDER BY yr DESC`), then alphabetically by winner.

 ---